Safety in the workplace

-With risk being present in all areas of the workplaces and new industry health & safety rules in place, now is the time to work with your team to identify risks, and manage them correctly.
+With risk being present in all areas of the workplace and new industry health & safety rules in full effect, now is the time to work with your team to identify risks and manage them correctly.

-As a PCBU, you are required to assess and monitor the likelihood of an event occurring and work to eliminate or minimise the event occurring.
+As a PCBU, you are required to assess and monitor the likelihood of an event occurring and work towards eliminating or minimising the event occurring.

 2016 saw 50 workplaces fatalities, with the highest areas of fatality being in Agriculture, Construction and Forestry.
-The number for 2017 is currently sitting at 38.
+The number of workplace fatalities for 2017 is currently sitting at 38.

 To ensure the safety of yourself and the people around you, PPE is a necessity for all business.
-PPE’s biggest job, is to protect its user against workplace hazards.
-Identifying the hazards and employing the necessary actions to mitigate them is key to significantly lowering the chance of a workplace injury.
+PPE’s biggest job is to protect its user against workplace hazards.

 Common PPE products for the workplace include compliant hi-vis clothing, correct hearing protectors, head protection, safety eyewear and safety footwear.